top of page

 • U.S. passport

-If a patient’s ID is unavailable, this should be discussed before scheduling to determine whether lawful alternatives exist.
+If ID is unavailable, this should be discussed before the appointment.

 Witness Planning for Hospital Documents

-• Whether hospital staff can serve as witnesses (when legally permitted)
+• Whether hospital staff can act as witnesses (if permitted)

 • Strict confidentiality